 Types of skin cancer

-Keratoacanthoma are tumors that are usually benign (non-cancerous), slow growing and often go away on their own.
-Keratoacanthomas tumors that do continue to grow are often treated like a form of squamous cell carcinoma.
+Keratoacanthoma are typically benign (non-cancerous) tumors that grow slowly and often go away on their own.
+Keratoacanthoma tumors that do continue to grow are often treated like a form of squamous cell carcinoma.